-The tenant will be allowed to copy any documents related to the hearing at a cost of \$.10 per pageno cost to the family.
+The tenant will be allowed to copy any documents related to the hearing at no cost to the family.
 There will be no charge for documents emailed by the HACB.
 The family must request discovery of HACB documents no later than 12:00 p.m. on the business day prior to the hearing.

-The right to be represented by counsel or other person chosen to represent the tenant and to have such person make statements on the tenant's behalf.
+• The right to be represented by counsel or other person chosen to represent the tenant and to have such person make statements on the tenant's behalf.